Napoleon4th/MPSS/README.md

 ​	├── P_0_features.pkl  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;#source test cases latent space features (M)
 ​	└── P_features.pkl    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;#follow-up test cases latent space features (N\*M)

-3、Extract_features.py
+3、Copy_pictures.py
+  Since Metamorphic Test is for data without labels, we should combine all pictures from their label subfolders into a new fold.

+4、Extract_features.py
   It is for data prepocessing.
 The output should be similar to Saved_Data_10.zip.

-4、GoogLeNet_model.py; ResNet_model.py; InceptionV3_model.py
+5、GoogLeNet_model.py; ResNet_model.py; InceptionV3_model.py
   The model component was modularized into a separate Python file for better code organization.
 You may import it when needed.

-5、Random_selection.py
+6、Random_selection.py
   It is the code of *Random Selection* method compared with MPSS.

+7、Uncertainty_selection.py
+  It is the code of *Uncertainty Based Selection* method compared with MPSS.

+8、Multi-objective_NSGA2.py
+  It is the code of *NSGA-II Based Selection* method compared with MPSS.

+9、image_transformations.py
+  It defines the details of MRs used in the experiment and it offers functions for importing.

+10、Update_SVM.py
+  It is the main code of MPSS.